Home

 Delivery - Online

-Date and time - Thursday the 26th of June 2025, 1.30pm - 4.45pm with a short break part way through
+Date and time - Thursday 21st May 2026, 2-5:30pm with a short break part way through.

 Working with clients with suicidal thoughts is an integrated part of therapeutic practice.
 This workshop aims to encourage you to develop your confidence as a practitioner whilst working with risk.
 You will be encouraged to consider your own perceptions and thoughts around suicide to enable you to support both your clients and yourself.